chevere/docs/library/message.md

 $message = message('Hello, %to%!')
     ->withStrtr('Hell', 'H3LL')
     ->withEmphasis('%to%', 'Rodolfo');
-// H3LLo, Rodolfo!
+// H3LLo, <em>Rodolfo!</em>
 ```

-String replacement can be performed on anything, but we encourage using placeholders wrapped in `%`.
+💡 String replacement can be performed on anything, but we encourage using placeholders wrapped in `%`.

 ### Strtr